liburngoding/Web-Desa-Sungai-Belidak-2022/README.md

 <br>
 How to migrate and run this :
 - fill .env file with your database settings
-- delete in routes/web.php
+- delete this in routes/web.php
 ```php
 $categories = Category::all();
 ```
-- delete in routes/web.php
+- delete this in routes/web.php
 ```php
 ['categories' => $categories]
 ```